FarronF/limerick-council-meetings/meetings/2020/10/13-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 8th September 2020.md

 The Director advised Member the Head of Digital Services, Mihai Bilauca has left

-Limerick City and County Council to commence a new role in the Department of--- 2
+Limerick City and County Council to commence a new role in the Department of
+---
+2

 Housing, Planning and Local Government and prior to his departure had forwarded a